What You'll Learn

 Think of it as a chart with the line for structure and supervision heading down, and the line for demands and expectation going up.
 The lines cross in adolescence, and as the gap widens, the challenges for kids with ADHD mount.
 In addition, adolescents are more susceptible to peer group influence, which becomes more powerful in the teenage years, as kids gradually separate from their parents and other authority figures.

 If your child has ADHD, it’s important to be alert for struggles in many areas, not just their functioning in school.
 You also want to keep an eye open for difficulties in relationships with friends, emotional functioning, driving, and risky behaviors.
 We’ll take these areas one at a time.

 Without support, teenagers with ADHD tend to have lower grade point averages and scores on standardized achievement tests, and higher rates of school failure and suspension for problem behavior.
 Even if hyperactivity and impulsivity are not significant issues for your teen, symptoms associated with inattention and difficulty with organization can take a big toll once academic expectations are ramped up.

-How you can help: Make sure your teenager has access to accommodations in school and in testing if he needs them.
-Tutors or homework helpers can help him if he is struggling with particular academic material, or just with the self-discipline to apply himself to homework.
-Helping him get (and stay) organized can be critical, whether you do it by creating structure for working at home, or get him an organizational coach, whose mission is to help him learn to organize himself.
+How you can help: Make sure your teenager has access to accommodations in school and in testing if they need them.
+Tutors or homework helpers can help them if they are struggling with particular academic material, or just with the self-discipline to apply themselves to homework.
+Helping them get (and stay) organized can be critical, whether you do it by creating structure for working at home, or get them an organizational coach, whose mission is to help them learn to organize themselves.